naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.10.ACL.concepts.md

 #### Processing Interface ACLs

 ACLs can be applied to an Interface for inbound and outbound traffic.
 However a seperate ACL for each direction is needed.

+For inbound traffic, the router checks for an inbound ACL applied to the interface before doing a route table lookup.
+Then, for outbound traffic, the router makes sure that a route to the destination exists before checking for ACLs.
+Finally, if an ACL statement results in a dropped packet, the router sends an ICMP destination unreachable message.

+The choice of using an inbound or outbound ACL is easy to make if, first, place yourself in the router.
+From there you can visualize processing a packet coming into a router interface deciding what to do with the packet.

+#### List Logic with IP ACLs